sandervandevelde/MqttBrokerGraphApp/README.md

 // attributes.type <> "audit"
 ```

+So, it cannot work with integers or '> >= < <= and or parenthesis'.

-Feel free to contribute for a better query support.
+Feel free to contribute for better query support.